AmiyaSX/PokeMe/README.md

 │       ├── historyView.jsx           // The history page view displays user's test history
 │       ├── homeView.jsx              // The home page view displays pokeItems and contains entrance to the test │       ├── loginView.jsx             // View components for user login
+│       ├── startView.jsx             // View first shows up when the application starts
 │       ├── promiseNoData.jsx         // View display according to status
 │       ├── registerView.jsx          // View components for user registration
 │       ├── testResultsView.jsx       // Displays the results of the personality test